ABOUT DR. MARK

 In order to give my clients the best care possible, I believe it's important for me to care for myself and my own needs.
-I care for myself by receiving support from God and my community, participating in consultation with other professionals, attending continuing education trainings, receiving my own counseling when needed, being physically active and enjoying leisure, resting, and pursuing the dreams that God has given me.
+I care for myself by receiving support from God and my community, participating in consultation with other professionals, attending continuing education trainings, receiving my own counseling, being physically active and enjoying leisure, rest, and pursuing the dreams that God has given me.

 Qualifications and Experience